appsody/website/content/docs/stacks/stack-structure.md

    would cause the creation of a directory called `deps` to be created in current dir, and mounted into the container file systems at `/project/deps`.

 3. Appsody controller mount
-The appsody client will create this automatically, first checking you have the latest appsody-controller downloaded into the user file system (by default at `~/.appsody/appsody-controller`), and the mounting this into `/appsody/appsody-controller` in the container file system.
+The appsody client will create this automatically, first checking you have the latest appsody-controller downloaded into the user file system (by default at `~/.appsody/appsody-controller`), and then mounting this into `/appsody/appsody-controller` in the container file system.
 The reason this approach is taken is so that stack images do not need to be updated simply to ensure the latest version of the appsody-controller will be used.

 ### Enabling the software dependencies

 There are two types of dependencies that need to be handled by the stack.

 1. Dependencies required for the technology components included in the stack For efficiency, these only need to be installed when the image is launched.
-Hence, these are typically encoded as regular docker commands.
-For example, in the python-flask stack, these dependencies are defined in a `Pipfile` in the `image/project` directory, and are processed by the following docker commands:
+Hence, these are typically encoded as regular Docker commands.
+For example, in the python-flask stack, these dependencies are defined in a `Pipfile` in the `image/project` directory, and are processed by the following Docker commands:

    ```bash
    RUN pipenv lock -r > requirements.txt